B2B Content Marketing Statistics from 2022

 December 29, 2020 •DJ Team

 There are a few key differences between B2B (that is, business to business) and B2C (business to consumer) marketing.
-B2B sales, for example, tend to be heavily relationship-based.
-They also focus on regular communication and rely on finding your niche.
-That said, B2B marketing is still marketing to humans, and they’re emotional beings.
+One of the main differences in B2B sales, for example, is they tend to be heavily relationship-based between the product or service provider and the customer.
+B2B marketing focuses on regular communication to ensure the product is meeting expectations and fixing any issues that arise.
+That said, B2B marketing should base their marketing techniques on what appeals to businesses—selling products to executives and higher-ups at other companies requires the ability to interest people.

-While businesses rely less on impulse buys and are very thoughtful about price, it doesn’t mean they don’t rely on thoughtful, helpful, interesting information to make smart purchases—or that they don’t want to buy from experts.
+While businesses rely less on impulse buys because they have very specific needs and they are deliberate about spending, it doesn’t mean they don’t rely on helpful and interesting information to make smart purchases—or that they don’t want to buy from experts.

-Some trends in B2B Content Marketing statistics from 2020 can give us insight into the ways many successful businesses ran their marketing departments this year.
-Let’s have a look.
+These 2022 B2B Content Marketing statistics can give insights into the ways many successful businesses ran their marketing departments in the last few years.
+Let’s have a look at B2B marketing statistics and trends.

 What is B2B Marketing?

 When many of us think of marketing, we think of the ads, content, and other drivers we see everyday that push us to buy things.
 Whether that’s a billboard or a digital banner ad, or a how-to video showing how to change your own oil, these things are all a part of what is known as Business to Consumer, or B2C, marketing.
-It’s businesses selling to consumers, which are each and every one of us.
+Of course, this includes brands selling products directly to customers, like food and electronics for the individual consumer to purchase.

 B2B marketing, on the other hand, means Business to Business marketing.
 Every business has needs, from complex software to office supplies as small as paper clips.
 And even on a grander scale, businesses often buy massive, heavy machinery from other businesses.
 There are some significant differences between the ways B2B marketers talk to their audiences than B2C.
 They can often be more serious and benefit-driven, and more to-the-point.